 10.3.1 General description

-10.3.1.1 The acceptance procedure is used to determine whether or not a product as offered for transport is a candidate for Class 1.
-This is decided by determining whether a substance provisionally accepted for Class 1 is either too insensitive for inclusion in Class 1 or too dangerous for transport; or whether article(s) or packaged article(s) are too dangerous for transport.
+10.3.1.1 The acceptance procedure is used to determine whether or not a substance is a candidate for the class of explosives.
+This is decided by determining whether a substance provisionally accepted into the class of explosivesis either too insensitive for inclusion in the class of explosives or too dangerous in the form in which it was tested; or whether article(s) or packaged article(s) are too dangerous in the configuration they were tested.

 10.3.2 Test types